Skip to main content

 Program Overview

-The IU School of Medicine Department of Emergency Medicine offers up to four summer research opportunities for students in the summer between the first and second year of the medical school curriculum.
+The IU School of Medicine Department of Emergency Medicine offers up to six summer research opportunities for students in the summer between the first and second year of the medical school curriculum.
 The purpose of this program is to provide a structured environment that engages and cultivates medical students’ interest, experience, and training in performing emergency medicine clinical research.

 Research